sabady/mongoDB-kafka-frontend-API/docs/SOPS_SETUP.md

-# SOPS Setup Guide for Unity API
+# SOPS Setup Guide for API

-This guide explains how to set up and use SOPS (Secrets OPerationS) for encrypting sensitive configuration files in the Unity API project.
+This guide explains how to set up and use SOPS (Secrets OPerationS) for encrypting sensitive configuration files in the API project.

 ## 🔐 What is SOPS?